kontent-ai/delivery-sdk-net/README.md

 ## SUMMARY

-Kentico Deliver .NET SDK is a library used for retrieving content from Kentico Deliver API from your .NET applications.
+Kentico Deliver .NET SDK is a library used for retrieving content from Kentico Deliver API.

 ## PREREQUISITIES

-In order to retrieve the content from the Kentico Deliver API, you need to have a subscription for the service at https://app.kenticocloud.com .
+In order to retrieve the content from the Kentico Deliver API, you need to have a Deliver subscription at https://app.kenticocloud.com .
 Please read https://kenticocloud.com/docs for more information.

 ## BASICS

 ### Creating a DeliverClient instance & basic querying

-**DeliverClient** of the SDK that enables you to query your content.
-To create instance you need to provide at least your Project ID.
-Here is how you can find it: https://kenticocloud.com/docs#getting-project-id
+**DeliverClient** is the main class of the SDK that enables you to query your content.
+To create instance you need to provide the ID of your project.
+More details about getting Project ID: https://kenticocloud.com/docs#getting-project-id
-Once you have the DeliverClient instance, you can start querying your project repository by calling methods from the client class.
+Once you have the DeliverClient instance, you can start querying your project repository by calling methods on the instance.

 #### Retrieving single content item